camunda/camunda-docs-manual/content/user-guide/process-engine/database/mysql-configuration.md

 You can avoid sending milliseconds to the MySQL Server in these versions by setting [`sendFractionalSeconds=false`][mysql-fract-secs] in your JDBC connection URL.

-Please find below examples of unwanted behavior that occurs when deciding against setting the flag `sendFractionalSeconds=false`:
+Please find below examples of unwanted behavior that occurs, in case the flag `sendFractionalSeconds=false` is not provided:

 * When a user performs a task query with `due date == 2021-01-01 15:00:46.731`, the query returns results equal to `2021-01-01 15:00:46.731`.
 However, since the engine's [database schema does not store